 Learn about the differences between Mandarin and Cantonese as well as traditional and simplified characters.
 Be introduced to all the reasons you SHOULD learn Chinese!
 Finally get a glimpse of how this course is set-up.

-Individual Learner: Chinese 1 is an introduction to the Chinese language and culture for beginners including the basics, greetings, introducing yourself, cultural tidbits, practice worksheets, quizzes, and much more.
-This course is primarily set-up for individuals seeking to learn Chinese or improve their current skills.
+Learn about Ms. White’s journey of learning Chinese in the video above.
+Beginner Chinese 1 is an introduction to the Chinese language and culture for beginners including the basics, greetings, introducing yourself, cultural tidbits, practice worksheets, quizzes, and much more.

 Learn about how Zhou Youguang created the pinyin system we use today in the Chinese language.
 Understand the four aspects that you need to know in order to fully know a Chinese word.
 Learn how to type Chinese characters.
 Spend some time exploring a pinyin chart to familiarize yourself with the new concept of pinyin.
 Learn about the difficulty that the “r” sound in Chinese poses for English speakers.